DeepakRajasekaran/gestureArm/README.md

 This project is licensed under the [MIT License](LICENSE-MIT).

 You may choose to use the project under the terms of the MIT License.
-Please refer to the respective license files for more details.
+Please refer to the respective license file for more details.

 ## Support